‘DWTS’ Star Cheryl Burke Responds To Backlash Over Her NSFW Bachelorette Party Photo

 Cheryl Burke is offering no apologies for a photo she posted after her wild bachelorette party, even though some of her fans were offended.
-The Dancing With the Stars pro dancer shared an NSFW photo of the cake from her bachelorette bash which depicted male genitalia and the message, “Same penis forever.”
+The Dancing with the Stars pro dancer shared an NSFW photo of the cake from her bachelorette bash which depicted male genitalia and the message, “Same penis forever.”
 Burke’s bachelorette party favors also included lollipops and gummies in the shape of male anatomy, People reports.

-Burke, who is set to marry actor Matthew Lawrence, posted a photo of the racy cake to Instagram, and gave a shout-out to Bel Air bakery Joanie & Leigh’s Cakes in her caption, noting that that the confection was “almost too perfect to eat.”
+Burke, who is set to marry actor Matthew Lawrence, posted a photo of the racy cake to Instagram and gave a shout-out to Bel Air bakery Joanie & Leigh’s Cakes in her caption, noting that that the confection was “almost too perfect to eat.”

-While some of Cheryl Burke’s followers offered cheeky responses to the cake—Dancing With the Stars host Tom Bergeron quipped, “Somebody got the shaft…”—others were offended by Burke’s pic.
+While some of Cheryl Burke’s followers offered cheeky responses to the cake—Dancing with the Stars host Tom Bergeron quipped, “Somebody got the shaft…”—others were offended by Burke’s pic.
 Several of Burke’s followers wrote that the photo was not appropriate.

 “This isn’t appropriate if you have any younger folks following this account.
 Not everything needs to be shared,” one follower wrote in the comments section of the post.

 “I have a great sense of humor and I am not a prude but this is inappropriate for your Instagram.
-You are a role model to young dancers,” another wrote of the DWTS pro, who was a mentor to young dancers last year’s Dancing with the Stars: Juniors.
+You are a role model to young dancers,” another wrote of the DWTS pro, who was a mentor to young dancers on last year’s Dancing with the Stars: Juniors.

-Other offended Instagram followers addressed the longtime DWTS dancer with, “I thought you had more class than this.”
+Another offended Instagram follower addressed the longtime DWTS dancer with, “I thought you had more class than this.”

 But other fans defended Burke, telling those who were offended to “get a life.”
 Cheryl Burke’s defenders pointed out that penis-related imagery is commonly included at bachelorette parties.